gothinkster/realworld/README.md

 ## Special thanks to...

 RealWorld wouldn't be possible without the help of the open source community reviewing codebases, creating new app implementations, and many other tasks that help push this project forward.
-We especially appreciate the OSS leaders who have helped contribute to RealWorld.
+We especially appreciate the OSS leaders who have helped contribute to RealWorld:

 - **Val Karpov** (core contributor of Mongoose) created the React/Redux codebase and authored its accompanying tutorial
 - **James Brewer** (docs contributor to Django) for countless brainstorming sessions, helping name this project, and creating the Django codebase + tutorial